Iran: IAEA chief to visit Tehran soon - Iran Front Page

 He added that Iran is closely monitoring US President Joe Biden’s behavior and it will accordingly further the Vienna talks.

-Khatibzadeh added that Iran seeks a good deal in Vienna and the US must change its approach toward Iran.
+Khatibzadeh pointed out that Iran seeks a good deal in Vienna and that the US must change its approach toward Iran to reassure Tehran.

 Khatibzadeh referred to Biden’s recent memo in which he said to US officials that there were sufficient supplies of petroleum to allow a “significant reduction” in the amount purchased from Iran.
 He said what matters for Iran are the realities on the ground and that what Biden said shows how interconnected the entire world is and no country can be removed from the market.